kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

 <a name="then-method"></a>
 <h5 class="h5-guide">The .then method</h5>
+The `.always()` method sets a callback for what to do if the code either resolves, is rejected or is still in progress.
 <a href="http://api.jquery.com/deferred.then/" target="blank" title="Read more about the jQuery 'deferred.then()'">Read more about the jQuery "deferred.then()".</a>
 <a name="conclusion"></a>
 <h3 class="h3-guide">Conclusion</h3>